lkku1/MODE/README.md

 # MODE
-This is a basic version, we will modify it soon.
+This is a basic version, There are many absolute paths in this program.
+We will modify it soon.